Socialist Labor Party Hall, 46 Granite St, Barre VT 05641 (802)479-5600

 The production of the brochure was supported by generous grants from the Vermont Humanities Council and the National Endowment for the Humanities, the Vermont State Labor Council, AFL-CIO, Vermont-NEA, and the Vermont State Employees Association.

 Copies of the brochure can be obtained on request.
 For individual copies send a business sized stamped, self-addressed envelope to Brochure, Barre Historical Society, PO Box 496, Barre, VT 05641.
 For multiple copies, email firstname.lastname@example.org for special arrangements.

 However, the shirts have been so popular that there are too few left to put up for sale on the website.
-The only remaining shirts are in size small (36 inch chest) or medium (38 inch chest).
+The only remaining shirts are in size small (36 inch chest).

-If you would like one, email directly to email@example.com with the sizes you need and the number you would like.
+If you would like one, email directly to email@example.com with the number you would like.
 Then we can let you know if we can meet your needs.
-The price would be $20 per shirt including shipping.
+The price is $20 per shirt including shipping.

 Where Have the Lawrence Strikers' Children Gone?It's 101 years since the children of Lawrence, MA, came to Barre to be cared for during the great textile strike.